SuffolkLITLab/legal-tech-class/open-class/docs/classes/law-smart-machines-final-project.md

 ### Phase 2: Work on your project

 In week 5, you should start working on your project.
 We will still have regular assignments, but by the second half of the semester they will have ended so you have time to work on your project.
-Use the user-centered design framework of:
+Use the [user-centered design](user-centered-design/user-centered-design.md) framework of:

 * User research
-* Planning
+* Ideating (brainstorming)
 * Prototyping
 * Gathering feedback / testing
 * Iterating